 The actual compensation you would receive for a covered loss depends on several factors, including the type of policy you own and your deductibles.
 You should consider the expenses you will incur if you have to replace several items in your home due to fire damage.

 While some policies only cover the current “depreciated value” of your personal belongings, a more expensive “replacement value” policy will cover the full cost replacing covered items new.
 If several expensive items such as furniture and clothing are lost or damaged in a fire, this replacement value rider can be highly beneficial.

-It is a good idea to make an inventory of all your belongings and bring it with you when you meet with a Trusted Choice member agent.
+It is a good idea to make an inventory of all your belongings and bring it with you when you meet with an independent insurance agent.
 Most policies have caps on coverage for different kinds of belongings.
 If you own expensive items such as jewelry, artwork or electronics, you may need to purchase a separate rider that lists your valuable items and provides the additional coverage for them.

 There are a number of reasons why a home fire insurance claim may be denied.
 Usually any fire that is deemed intentionally set by the homeowner or someone in the household will be rejected.
 Additionally, if the insurance company finds that the fire damage was preventable, the company may not pay your claim, whether or not the fire was set intentionally.

 For example, the insurance company may deny the claim if: